ProteinsWebTeam/interpro-docs/docs/browse.rst

     Set entry page for `CL0219 <https://www.ebi.ac.uk/interpro/set/pfam/CL0219/>`_ (Pfam).
 In the interactive viewer, the arrows/the mouse can be used to scroll in/out.
-Hovering the mouse over a Pfam entry (circle, square or triangle) or structural relationship (line) shows details about it.
+Hovering the mouse over a Pfam entry (ellipse, circle, square or triangle) or structural relationship (line) shows details about it.

 The following tabs may be available: :ref:`set_entries`, :ref:`proteins`, :ref:`structures`,
 :ref:`taxonomy` and :ref:`proteomes`.